-- (1) Taking into consideration the lives, bodies, properties and minds of humans and the environment - Ensure that the AI system/service is sufficiently fulfilling the requirements, including the accuracy of outputs (reliability). - Ensure that the performance level is maintained under various circumstances, and that grossly incorrect judgments are not made for irrelevant events (robustness). - Ensure controllability that allows humans to control AI as necessary including periodic and objective monitoring and handling, in accordance with the characteristics and purposes of the relevant AI, in light of the severity and possibility of rights violations that can result from AI use or unintended AI behaviors. - Conduct appropriate risk analyses to take countermeasures against risks (avoidance, mitigation, transference, or acceptance). - If there are potential hazards to the lives, bodies, properties, and minds of humans and the environment, organize measures to be taken in advance and offer related information to stakeholders. - Clearly specify measures that should be taken by relevant stakeholders and the terms of use. - ♦ Determine the responses for cases where the safety of AI systems or services is endangered so that the steps can be quickly taken in such cases. - (2) Proper use (of AI) - Develop, provide, or use AI systems and services within the range in which the AI business actor can control, preventing damage due to a provision or use that deviates from the intended purpose20. - ➢ For the outputs of AI systems and services centered around multimodal generative AI, it is relatively easy to generate more sophisticated outputs.
-Therefore, be aware that this sophistication may contribute to misunderstandings or biases and could potentially infringe on others' intellectual property rights, and implement measures21 such as human intervention in the use of these systems22. - (3) Proper training23 - In accordance with the characteristics and purposes of AI systems and services, ensure the accuracy, and recency as necessary, of the data (appropriateness of the data) to be used for training.
+- (1) Taking into consideration the lives, bodies, properties and minds of humans and the environment - Ensure that the AI system/service is sufficiently fulfilling the requirements, including the accuracy of outputs (reliability). - Ensure that the performance level is maintained under various circumstances, and that grossly incorrect judgments are not made for irrelevant events (robustness). - Ensure controllability that allows humans to control AI as necessary including objective monitoring and handling, in accordance with the characteristics and purposes of the relevant AI, in light of the severity and possibility of rights violations that can result from AI use or unintended AI behaviors. - Conduct appropriate risk analyses to take countermeasures against risks (avoidance, mitigation, transference, or acceptance). - If there are potential hazards to the lives, bodies, properties, and minds of humans and the environment, organize measures to be taken in advance and offer related information to stakeholders. - Clearly specify measures that should be taken by relevant stakeholders and the terms of use. - ♦ Determine the responses for cases where the safety of AI systems or services is endangered so that the steps can be quickly taken in such cases. - (2) Proper use (of AI) - Develop, provide, or use AI systems and services within the range in which the AI business actor can control, preventing damage due to a provision or use that deviates from the intended purpose. - (3) Proper training15 - In accordance with the characteristics and purposes of AI systems and services, ensure the accuracy, and recency as necessary, of the data (appropriateness of the data) to be used for training. - Properly take actions such as the securement of transparency of data used for training, compliance with the legal framework16, and update of AI models, within reasonable extent.